Lavender Fields in Bulgaria: A Day Trip from Bucharest

 Finding the lavender fields of Bulgaria

-Once we regained our forces we decided to head toward Kazanlak.
+Once we replenished our energy, we decided to head toward Kazanlak.

 After running around for a few hours, stopping by whenever we saw lavender fields in the distance only to understand that we could not reach them, have tried to reach one on foot only to find a great lake created by the heavy rain, we decided to give up.

-Kazanlak was another disappointment, but I guess the town is beautiful during the Rose Festival, which had taken place one week before our visit.
+Kazanlak was another disappointment, but I guess the town was beautiful during the Rose Festival, which had taken place one week before our visit.

-On our way back towards Veliko Tarnovo, we managed to find one small and very poor lavender field, stopped and took some pictures, and headed back.
+On our way back towards Veliko Tarnovo, we found a small, barren lavender field, stopped, took pictures, and headed back.

-Needless to say, I was disappointed since I was dreaming about lavish lavender fields, me running up and down in the middle of their midst, and taking countless beautiful pictures.
+Needless to say, I was disappointed.
+I had been dreaming about lavish lavender fields, strolling among them and taking countless pictures.
 But let’s kill that dream, shall we?

-Even so, the views in this area are beautiful and the wind bringing the pleasant lavender smell toward you makes you want to stay in such a field forever and ever.
+Even so, the views in this area are beautiful, and the wind bringing the pleasant lavender smell toward you makes you want to stay forever in such a field.

 Impressed by Veliko Tarnovo

-All in all, even though the fields of lavender in Bulgaria were not what I expected them to be (wait for the surprise towards the end of our trip), the small town of Veliko Tarnovo managed to steal my heart and would easily make it on any list with what to do in Bulgaria.
+All in all, even though the lavender fields in Bulgaria were not what I expected them to be (wait for the surprise towards the end of our trip), the small town of Veliko Tarnovo managed to steal my heart.
+It would easily make it on any list of what to do in Bulgaria.

-The small streets, traditional colorful houses, hundreds of cats running around on the most hidden alleys, the beautiful mountain view, and the Tsarevets fortress, are only a few of the reasons why you should give this town a chance.
+The small streets, traditional colorful houses, hundreds of cats running around on the most hidden alleys, the beautiful mountain view, and the Tsarevets Fortress are only a few reasons to give this town a chance.

-Climb the walls of the fortress, take the elevator to the top of the church, and admire the beautiful view that will fold right beneath your eyes.
-Wherever you look, you will be surrounded by hills, greens, and mountains.
+Climb the walls of the fortress, take the elevator to the church’s top, and admire the beautiful view that will fold right beneath your eyes.
+Hills, greenery, and mountains will surround you.

-Stay after dinner in town and don’t miss out on the beautiful lights game on the Tsarevets fortress.
-We asked around and found out there isn’t a specific time when the show starts, but you will know it as soon as the public lightning gets turned off.
+Stay after dinner in town, and don’t miss out on the beautiful lights game on the Tsarevets fortress.
+We asked around and found out there isn’t a specific time when the show starts, but you will know as soon as the public lightning gets turned off.

-Don’t leave Veliko Tarnovo without savoring a delicious glass of Bulgarian wine or their famous rose water.
-As you might know, I love a good glass of wine and the one in Bulgaria is particularly good at a surprisingly good price.
+Don’t leave Veliko Tarnovo without savoring a delicious glass of Bulgarian wine or famous rose water.
+As you might know, I love a good glass of wine, and the one in Bulgaria is particularly good and surprisingly affordable.

 What else to do in the area?

-Head to Arbanassi – only 3 km away from Veliko Tarnovo, this rustic quiet town will offer you the best views.
+Head to Arbanassi—only 3 km from Veliko Tarnovo, this rustic, quiet town offers the best views.

-Take a detour 15 km away from Veliko Tarnovo to Hotnitsa waterfall not only to enjoy the clear blue water but only for a walk in the canyon.
-The stairs here are very steep but totally worth climbing, so you will need to come prepared with good climbing shoes.
+Take a 15-km detour from Veliko Tarnovo to Hotnitsa waterfall to enjoy the clear blue water and a walk in the canyon.
+The stairs here are very steep but worth climbing, so you must come prepared with good climbing shoes.

 Like everything in life, all the good things come when you least expect them and maybe when you have already lost hope and have forgotten them.

-We were so happy to see it and you won’t imagine the smell these flowers have.
-Pure love.
+We were so happy to see it, and you won’t imagine the smell of these flowers—pure love.

-Just make sure not to step on the flowers, they are very precious to their owners.
-Also, stop by only to take pictures, don’t take any, most of the fields have security so you might want to talk to the people and ask them if it is possible to take pictures only.
+Most of the fields have security, so you might want to talk to the people and ask them if it is possible to take pictures only.

-But the one thing I’ve learned from this trip is that you cannot force things and everything comes with patience.
+But I’ve learned from this trip that you cannot force things, and everything requires patience.

 Hello,